How the DoxxScan™ Rating Is Calculated

 The DoxxScan™ Rating is not a security audit, a certification, or a judgment of a company’s current security controls.
 It reflects public breach history only, which may be incomplete or later corrected.
 A high rating does not guarantee safety, and a low rating does not mean a company is currently insecure — only that its past breaches make customer data more likely to be circulating.
 It is provided for general awareness and is not legal, financial, or security advice.

-The DoxxScan™ Rating is an automated, informational estimate of how exposed a company’s customers may be, derived solely from publicly reported breach history — the number of incidents, how recent and severe they were, and the sensitivity of the data involved.
+The DoxxScan™ Rating is an automated, informational estimate of how exposed a company’s customers may be if the incidents on its public record are accurate, derived solely from that record — the number of incidents, how recent and severe they were, the sensitivity of the data involved, and who established the incident.
+Most incidents we track are unverified listings published by ransomware and extortion groups; those are accusations, not established facts, and they count for less.
 A lower rating indicates a higher likelihood that personal information tied to this company is circulating and could be used to dox or target individuals.
 It is not an audit, certification, or assessment of the company’s current security controls, and it does not represent present-day risk.
 It may rely on incomplete or unverified public reports and can change as new information emerges.
 Recent Breaches and GalaxyWarden are independent and are not affiliated with, and do not endorse, any company named here.
 Provided for general awareness only — not legal, financial, or security advice.
 How the rating is calculated →